Victory Gardens in World War II

 The average small-town or city-dweller knew little about gardening.
 Pamphlets provided sample planting schedules and garden plans to show the newcomer how to grow enough to feed his family for a year without wasting seed or food.
 These pamphlets described how to choose the garden site, prepare the soil, fertilize, plant properly, weed, and harvest.
 The Department of Agriculture and the War Production Board prepared a special Victory Garden fertilizer for home use.

 The ideal Victory Garden produced fresh vegetables in season and plenty to be preserved for winter.
 Women’s magazines published articles about how to can, store, dry, pickle, and freeze the bounty.
-People were encouraged to share their surplus with others in their neighborhoods.

 Victory Gardens in World War II were more than a way to increase morale.
 They produced a significant amount of healthy food, allowing agricultural produce to be used for the military and the Allies, and reducing the use of tin and transportation.
 Despite rationing, the average American ate better during the war than before.
 The Victory Garden was part of the reason.

 Lingeman, Richard R. Don’t You Know There’s a War on?
 The American Home Front 1941-1945.
 New York: G.P.
 Putnam’s Sons, 1970.

 The Victory Garden Foundation website, accessed 2012.
 (Site no longer active.)